somakolli/path-finder-cli/README.md

 cd path-finder-cli
 mkdir build && cd build
 CMAKE_GCC_VERSION_FOR_LTO=9 cmake ../ -DCMAKE_BUILD_TYPE=ultra
+make
 ```
+If you use gcc-10 you have to set your GCC_VERSION_FOR_LTO to 10.
 ### Executing:

 The executable to create the files is called file_creator.